How 5 Companies Celebrate Employee Appreciation Day

 Employees are the heart of any organization.
-They create your company culture, help your business grow and improve, and make coming into the office every Monday bearable.
+They create your company culture, help your business grow and improve, and make logging on every Monday morning bearable.
 Without them, frankly, your business wouldn’t be able to succeed.

 That’s why it’s important to recognize your employees’ hard work and acknowledge their accomplishments.
 While employee recognition should be an ongoing initiative, there is one day in particular when it’s important to step back and celebrate all of your employees—Employee Appreciation Day.

-But just how should you celebrate this fun office holiday?
-We asked eight companies around the country to share how they’re planning to commemorate the day.
+But just how should you celebrate this fun holiday?
+We asked 5 companies around the country to share how they’re planning to commemorate the day.

-Here’s how they plan on celebrating Employee Appreciation Day in the office:
+Here’s how they plan on celebrating Employee Appreciation Day:

 “Being a remote team, our company celebrates Employee Appreciation Day by crafting heartfelt thank you letters to our teammates or by simply sending funny memes and videos to make each other laugh.
 Working remotely has limited the way we show our appreciation towards each other but we’ve realized that appreciation doesn’t need to be grand; it only needs to be sincere.” — Simon Hansen, Founder of Home Brew Advice

 “This year, my plan is to offer everyone a gift certificate to a local spa and the day off so they can enjoy a day of being pampered.
 My team has put in a ton of effort over the last few months, and I know the stress can be suffocating.
 I think a nice massage or spa treatment will help; though I'm sure a paid day off will help many of them even more.
 I think everyone will appreciate the chance to unwind and de-stress.” —Jesse Silkoff, Founder of MyRoofingPal

 3. Make It a Month-long Event